H3AR7B3A7/NextJS-Course/README.md

   - Why not just partially rerender components, do you really need a layout for that?
   - If something doesn't need re-rendering just define it in the parent
   - A layout just looks like an unnecessary component between parent and child components to me
+- Having to declare components as being used by the client when using hooks seems like something that could be derived
+  - The console seems to know what is going on pretty well, so why doesn't the app?
 -

 ---